D-23 has only 2 ingredients but produces clean negatives with fine grain, excellent tonal separation and good film speed.

 |Water to make||1 Liter||1 Liter|

 Developing times for D-23 are similar to those of D-76.
-I develop Kodak TMAX 400 and Ilford HP5+ for around 9 minutes in D-23 1:1 at 70 degrees Fahrenheit (21 degrees Celsius).
+For normal treatment, I develop Kodak TMAX 400 and Ilford HP5+ for around 9 minutes in D-23 1:1 at 70 degrees Fahrenheit (21 degrees Celsius), using tray development with the shuffle method.
+I usually process 5 to 12 sheets at a time: agitation is not continuous but frequent.

 In the USA, a good source for materials is Artcraft Chemicals.